How to take care of your hands and nails with essential oils and carrier oils and make your own nurturing nail oil.

 They usually come in 10ml bottles, and the recipe below is for a 2.5% blend strength, but you can adjust the recipe if needed using the charts on my previous blog post ‘How many drops should I use?’:

-*If you can’t use nut oils due to allergies then I would suggest using organic apricot oil instead.
+*If you can’t use nut oils due to allergies then I would suggest using organic apricot oil and or argan oil instead.

 Measure the quantities of base oil (macadamia and almond) and pour directly into the bottle, then drop essential oils directly into the bottle, fix the roller ball cap and lid and give it a shake to disperse the oils evenly.
 Myrrh is quite thick and gloopy, so you may see the drop of oil sink to the bottom, so you will need to shake it well to ensure it has mixed through.
 Roll the oil just under the nails each day, and enjoy.
 Ensure you put a label on the bottle so you don’t forget what it contains.